machinelearningnanodegree/tcsl/README.md

  \ \

-AdaBoost
+AdaBoost (David)
 :  \ \
-: brief description
+: Adaptive Boosting uses a large number of "weak" learners to make predictions with high accuracy.
+These learners are all weighted and their collective output is used to make a classification.
-: time complexity, training
+: time complexity, training - TBD
-: time complexity, prediction
+: time complexity, prediction - TBD
-: strengths
+: Strengths - It doesn't require high-accuracy classifiers.
-: Weaknesses
+: Weaknesses - More complicated than a single classifier.
  \ \